-Basil leaves are very aromatic and just rubbing the leaves will produce a pungent aroma.
+Basil leaves are very aromatic, and just rubbing the leaves will produce a pungent aroma.
 Basil is best used fresh as it loses a lot of its flavour when dried.
 It is a perfect compliment with tomatoes, and also goes well with onion, olives, and garlic.
-I find fresh basil to be rather overpriced at the grocery store, considering how easy it is to grow and that it doesn’t taste garden fresh, this lends more motivation into growing at home.
-The fresher the basil is the better the flavour; herbs and vegetables can start to lose their fresh flavours in a few hours – they still taste good just not as good as freshly picked.
-Herbs are some of the most healthiest foods we can eat and give to our families.
+I find fresh basil to be somewhat overpriced at the grocery store, considering how easy it is to grow and that it doesn’t taste garden fresh, this lends more motivation into growing at home.
+The fresher the basil is, the better the flavour; herbs and vegetables can start to lose their fresh flavours in a few hours – they still taste good just not as good as freshly picked.
+Herbs are some of the healthiest foods we can eat and give to our families.
 Gardening really is a great way to save money, eat healthier, and enjoy the freshest possible foods.

 Growing Basil from Seed

 Growing basil from seed is very easy.
 Start the seeds indoors in plugs, or pots.
 Fill the containers with sterilized black earth.
 Water the vessels so that the soil is moist but not soggy.
 Surface sow the seed 1-2 inches apart and press gently into the ground while still leaving them exposed to the light.
 Keep the soil moist and do not let it dry out.
 If germinating the basil seeds in the winter, you might want to cover the pots with plastic to keep the seeds warmer.
 Make sure the plastic does not touch the soil or seeds.
 When the seeds germinate, remove the plastic.
 Under the proper conditions, the seed should germinate in 5-10 days.
 Don’t be alarmed if it takes a few days or even a week longer.
 Just be patient!